Looking Closely at the Growth Curve for Nordic American Tankers Limited (NAT)

 Jefferies, on the other hand, stated in their research note that they expect to see NAT reach a price target of $2.50, previously predicting the price at $2.
 The rating they have provided for NAT stocks is “Hold” according to the report published on April 27th, 2022.

-Volatility was left at 5.56%, however, over the last 30 days, the volatility rate increased by 5.78%, as shares surge +11.98% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +34.83% upper at present.
+Volatility was left at 5.42%, however, over the last 30 days, the volatility rate increased by 5.63%, as shares sank -7.20% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +26.19% upper at present.